The History of Lexplore

 Thus, the two researchers had developed a completely new way of detecting children at risk for dyslexia.

-Since then, the method has been further developed to measure the overall reading ability of students, making it an even more useful tool for schools as well as providing long term evaluation and quality monitoring.
+Since then, the method has been further developed to measure overall reading ability of students, making it an even more useful tool for schools as well as providing long term evaluation and progress monitoring.

 Lexplore was founded in 2016 in Sweden (originally known as Optolexia) and expanded to the United States in 2017.
 It is currently being used by schools, tutors and therapists around the world.